okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 # Role assignment

 Role assignment to principals makes them administrators of your org.
-Principals can be Users or Groups of Users.
-When a Role is assigned to a Group, all members of the Group automatically have the privileges granted by the Role.
+Principals can be users or groups of users.
+When a role is assigned to a group, all members of the group automatically have the privileges granted by the role.
-Roles can be one of the [standard Roles](#standard-role-assignment) that are provided by default.
-Alternatively, you can create your own Custom Roles by choosing from the collection of available [permissions](#permission-types).
+Roles can be one of the [standard roles](#standard-role-assignment) that are provided by default.
+Alternatively, you can create your own custom roles by choosing from the collection of available [permissions](#permission-types).
-On this page, we discuss the concepts of Role assignment through APIs.
-See [Custom Admin Roles Help](https://help.okta.com/okta_help.htm?id=csh-cstm-admin-roles).
+On this page, we discuss the concepts of role assignment through APIs.
+See [Custom administrator roles](https://help.okta.com/okta_help.htm?id=csh-cstm-admin-roles).

-## Standard Role assignment
+## Standard role assignment

-### Standard Role Types
+### Standard role Types
-The following Role types are provided and supported:
+The following role types are provided and supported:

 | Role type                               | Label                               | Optional targets                      |
 | :-------------------------------------- | :---------------------------------- | :------------------------------------ |